 It’s now time to take a stand.
 To not let the ho-hum of life get us down.
 Feeling numb to the power of the cross and the joy of our salvation must be overcome.
 The real question is, how do we get through the hard times in our walk with Christ?

 Getting Through Hard Times

 Wayne Watson talks about that very subject.
-He sings, “When our world falls to pieces, we pick up the one thing that matters most; we learn to hold on to Jesus.
+He sings in his song Hard Times, “When our world falls to pieces, we pick up the one thing that matters most; we learn to hold on to Jesus.
 There is no other place to know the strength of your faith but in hard times.”